Overview of application migration examples for Azure

-This section of the Cloud Adoption Framework provides examples of several common migration scenarios, demonstrating how you can migrate on-premises infrastructure to the Microsoft Azure cloud.
+This section of the Cloud Adoption Framework for Azure provides examples of several common migration scenarios and demonstrates how you can migrate on-premises infrastructure to Microsoft Azure.

 Azure provides access to a comprehensive set of cloud services.
-As developers and IT professionals, you can use these services to build, deploy, and manage applications on a range of tools and frameworks, through a global network of datacenters.
-As your business faces challenges associated with the digital shift, the Azure cloud helps you to figure out how to optimize resources and operations, engage with your customers and employees, and transform your products.
+As developers and IT professionals, you can use these services to build, deploy, and manage applications on a range of tools and frameworks through a global network of datacenters.
+As your business faces challenges associated with the digital shift, the Azure platform helps you to figure out how to:

-However, Azure recognizes that even with all the advantages that the cloud provides in terms of speed and flexibility, minimized costs, performance, and reliability, many organizations are going to need to run on-premises datacenters for some time to come.
-In response to cloud adoption barriers, Azure provides a hybrid cloud strategy that builds bridges between your on-premises datacenters, and the Azure public cloud.
-For example, using Azure cloud resources like Azure Backup to protect on-premises resources, or using Azure analytics to gain insights into on-premises workloads.
+The cloud provides advantages for speed and flexibility, minimized costs, performance, and reliability.
+But many organizations will need to continue to run on-premises datacenters.
+In response to cloud adoption barriers, Azure provides a hybrid cloud strategy that builds bridges between your on-premises datacenters and the Azure public cloud.
+An example is using Azure cloud resources like Azure Backup to protect on-premises resources or Azure analytics to gain insights into on-premises workloads.

 Strategies for migration to the cloud fall into four broad patterns: rehost, refactor, rearchitect, or rebuild.
 The strategy you adopt depends on your business drivers and migration goals.
 You might adopt multiple patterns.
-For example, you could choose to rehost simple apps, or apps that aren't critical to your business, but rearchitect apps that are more complex and business-critical.
+For example, you could choose to rehost noncritical applications while rearchitecting applications that are more complex and business-critical.
 Let's look at these patterns.

 |Pattern||Definition||When to use|

-When you want to move an app without modifying it.
+When you want to move an application without modifying it.

-When your apps are designed so that they can take advantage of Azure IaaS scalability after migration.
+When your applications are designed so that they can take advantage of Azure infrastructure as a service (IaaS) scalability after migration.

-When apps are important to your business, but you don't need immediate changes to app capabilities.
+When applications are important to your business, but you don't need to immediately change application capabilities.

-For example, you could migrate existing apps to Azure App Service or Azure Kubernetes Service (AKS).
+For example, you could migrate existing applications to Azure App Service or Azure Kubernetes Service (AKS).

 For example, you could break down a monolithic application into a group of microservices that work together and scale easily.

-Or, you could rearchitect relational and nonrelational databases to a fully managed database solution, such as Azure SQL Database Managed Instance, Azure Database for MySQL, Azure Database for PostgreSQL, and Azure Cosmos DB.
+You could also rearchitect relational and nonrelational databases to a fully managed database solution, such as SQL Managed Instance, Azure Database for MySQL, Azure Database for PostgreSQL, and Azure Cosmos DB.

 When you want to use existing application investments, meet scalability requirements, apply innovative DevOps practices, and minimize use of virtual machines.

-For example, you could build green-field apps with cloud-native technologies like Azure Functions, Azure AI, Azure SQL Database Managed Instance, and Azure Cosmos DB.
+For example, you could build greenfield applications with cloud-native technologies like Azure Functions, AI, SQL Managed Instance, and Azure Cosmos DB.

 Migration example articles

-This section provide examples of several common migration scenarios.
-Each example include background information and detailed deployment scenarios that illustrate how to set up a migration infrastructure and assess the suitability of on-premises resources for migration.
+This section provides examples of several common migration scenarios.
+Each example includes background information and detailed deployment scenarios that illustrate how to set up a migration infrastructure and assess the suitability of on-premises resources for migration.
 More articles will be added to this section over time.